 In the months after the acquisition, Chris and I had talked with our financial advisors about starting our own investment fund.
 We were eager to operate it as the sole owners with the freedom to invest in and guide brands we truly believed in.
 The idea of being able to help founders grow and succeed really excited me.
 It wasn’t long ago at all that I had been in their shoes, and I knew just how uncomfortable or intimidating it could be to even work with traditional investors and hedge funds.
-When I’d attended those meetings, often I was the only woman in a room full of white men in suits.
+When I’d attended such meetings, often I was the only woman in a room full of white men in suits.
 There were many times that I was not afforded the same assumed credibility of my male counterparts and had to prove myself more than others.
-Now, with Chris and I on the other side, we knew we could do so much more to make these kinds of conversations more accessible, more down-to-earth, and more natural for founders.
+Now, with Chris and me on the other side, we knew we could do so much more to make these kinds of conversations more accessible, more down to earth, and more natural for founders.
 We wanted to intentionally invest in founders from underrepresented backgrounds—to invest in a more equitable system.
-With this in mind, we named our new investment fund Color and began looking into businesses we could support.
+With this in mind, we named our new investment fund “Color” and began looking into businesses we could support.

-As it so happened, one of the first businesses we invested in I connected with through the Portland Made community.
+As it so happened, one of the first businesses we invested in got connected to us through the Portland Made community.
 The Portland-based CPG company began with a moment of kitchen creativity, just like mine had.
 When Chris and I met the two women founders, I was so inspired by their energy and impressed by their sales numbers, projections, and new products.
-As we talked about sales, distribution, and marketing strategies, immediately I had ideas to offer.
+As we talked about sales, distribution, and marketing strategies, I immediately had ideas to offer.
 After all, I’d been right there in their shoes.
 It was clear we could help.

 I’ve had similar experiences with the other businesses Color has invested in.
 Now, when I see any of them get a big press feature or land a new retail account or release a new product, I feel some of that same excitement I used to when I had big wins with Schmidt’s.
 I’m proud of them and excited to play a part in their successes.